-In the Heisenberg model with random fields, we examine the transition from thermal to the MBL phase. \Fref{fig:cj:purity:heisenberg} displays the spectral and dynamical metrics as a function of disorder strength $h$, with all quantities averaged over 30 disorder realizations.
-The mean level spacing ratio $\mlsr$ is computed for $L=18$ across five magnetization sectors, specified by the number of up spins $N_{\uparrow} \in \{4, 5, 6, 7, 13\}$, with corresponding Hilbert space dimensions 3,060, 8,568, 18,564, 31,824, and 8,568, respectively.
+In the Heisenberg model with random fields, we examine the transition from the thermal to the MBL phase.
+Figure~\ref{fig:cj:purity:heisenberg} displays the spectral and dynamical metrics as a function of disorder strength $h$, with all quantities averaged over 30 disorder realizations.
+The mean level spacing ratio $\mlsr$ is computed for $L=18$ across five magnetization sectors, specified by the number of up spins $N_{\uparrow} \in \{4, 5, 6, 7, 13\}$, with corresponding Hilbert-space dimensions 3060, 8568, 18564, 31824, and 8568, respectively.
 These results, shown as symbols with error bars, capture the crossover from GOE to Poisson statistics around $h_c \approx 3.5$.
-Here, we observe a robust agreement between the spectral statistics and the local probes.
-Both the deviation of the Choi echo from unity ($1-\choip$) and the state impurity ($1-\statep$) remain high in the thermal phase ($h \lesssim 1$) and decay as the system transitions to the MBL phase.
+Here, we observe a robust agreement between the spectral statistics and the single-spin probes.
+Both the deviation of the Choi echo from unity, $1-\choip$, and the state impurity ($1-\statep$) remain high in the thermal phase ($h \lesssim 1$) and decay as the system transitions to the MBL phase.
 Significantly, in the deep thermal phase, the Choi echo exhibits negligible variance across disorder realizations (the standard deviation band in Fig.~\ref{fig:cj:purity:heisenberg} is virtually indiscernible), suggesting it is a stable quantifier of the dynamical map's scrambling power.
-In contrast, the state purity shows larger fluctuations, reflecting its dependence on the specific initial state trajectory.
+In contrast, the state purity shows larger fluctuations, reflecting its dependence on the specific initial-state trajectory.

-\subsubsection{Transport-induced false positives for chaos in the XXZ model with a local defect}
+\subsubsection{Transport-induced false positives for chaos in the \textit{XXZ} model with a local defect}